HMRC and US LLCs: The Opaque Entity Tax Trap (2026)

 Where the Treaty Breaks Down

-But the credit mechanism depends on both countries agreeing on what is being taxed and who is being taxed.
+The problem: the credit mechanism depends on both countries agreeing on what is being taxed and who is being taxed.

 How does your structure score?